Chauncey Rose: Philanthropy

 Upon the death of his brother John, Chauncey learned that he was the sole heir to an estate worth $1,600,000.
 Concerned that the laws of New York would prevent the proper fulfillment of his brother’s wishes, Chauncey instituted legal proceedings and, after six years of court battles, won the right to disperse his brother’s estate.
 Chauncey distributed his brother’s money, totaling $1,500,000 to various charities, mostly in the New York area.

 Rose was equally generous with his money in Terre Haute, where his philanthropic activities were reported in an 1875 New York Times article to have exceeded $2,000,000 in currency of that day.
 Among his numerous benefactors were the Providence Hospital, the Free Dispensary and the Rose Orphan Asylum, to whom he endowed enough money to ensure it would remain permanent.
 He donated to Wabash College in Crawfordsville, IN.
 He donated $73,000 to secure the location of the State Normal School, now Indiana State University in Terre Haute.

 Rose also contributed enough money to build and endow the Rose Polytechnic Institute (now the Rose-Hulman Institute of Technology).
 The cornerstone for the college was laid on September 11, 1875, but it did not begin operations until March 5, 1883, long after Rose's death.
 It remains to this day one of the few colleges solely dedicated to science and engineering.
 Rose organized it as the Terre Haute School of Industrial Sciences with an initial endowment of $500,000, so that “this institution has a productive capital, exclusive of buildings”.

 Significantly, Rose intended none of the institutions funded or founded by him, save the incorporated name of Rosedale to bear his name.
 Other name ties resulting from posthumous commemorative changes by his grateful recipients.

+Death

 Rose died in Terre Haute, Indiana on August 13, 1877.
 His will is published.